 Itzcuauh (MH499v)

-This black-line drawing of the compound glyph for the personal name Itzcuauh (here, attested as a man’s name) shows an upright obsidian blade curving toward the right and, above that, an eagle's head in profile, looking toward the viewer's left.
-The eagle has tufts of feathers sticking up all around its head.
+This black-line drawing of the compound glyph for the personal name Itzcuauh (perhaps meaning "Golden Eagle" is attested here as a man’s name) shows an upright obsidian blade (itztli) curving toward the right and, above that, an eagle's head in profile, looking toward the viewer's left.
+The eagle (cuauhtli) has tufts of feathers sticking up all around its head.
 Its beak may be open.
+If Itzcuauh is not short for itzcuauhtli, golden eagle, then another possibility could be a partially phonetic rendering of itzcuahuitl, the obsidian-bladed club, and in that case the eagle's head could be a phonetic indicator for wood (cuahuitl).

 Stephanie Wood